ruby-rdf/shacl/README.md

 The shape graph is parsed into JSON-LD, and then converted into [S-Expressions][], which match the execution path.
 These [S-Expressions][] can be parsed to recreate the executable shape constraints.

-Evaluating the shapes against a graph results in a set of {SHACL::ValidationResult} instances, which are most easily serialized as an s-expression.
-The results of all operations generates a `ValidationResult` which is considered to _conform_ unless the _severity_ is `sh:Violation`.
+Evaluating the shapes against a graph results in a {SHACL::ValidationReport} indicating conformance, along with a set of individual {SHACL::ValidationResult} instances.

-TODO: generate RDF from a set of `ValidationResults` to create a `sh:ValidationReport`.
+The resulting validation report can be compared with other validation reports, used as native Ruby objects, serialized to s-expressions, or used as an RDF::Enumerable to retrieve the RDF representation of the report, as defined in [SHACL Spec][].

 ### Matching Entailed Triples
 Many tests check for entailed triples, such as entailed super-classes of explict `rdf:type` values.
 If this is required for a given application, the [RDF::Reasoner][] gem can be used to create such entailed triples.